-Over the past decade, and especially since the 2017 hurricane season, Puerto Rico’s population has experience a significant decreased as their inhabitants move to Mainland US for better job opportunities.
+Over the past decade, and especially since the 2017 hurricane season, Puerto Rico’s population has experienced a significant decrease as their inhabitants move to mainland U.S. for better opportunities.

 How is Hispanic Federation Helping?

 We are channeling our efforts with both private and public sectors to create jobs, rebuild the economy, and promote sustainable business growth throughout the island.

 Who Are We Helping?

 PopTiendas Small Business Initiative Project (Island-wide)

 To address the needs of small businesses, HF launched a major initiative with the Coca-Cola Company and Prudential Financial Inc., to provide “PopTiendas,” custom-built, self-sufficient pop-up stores made from shipping containers, to 40 eligible business owners and nonprofits on the island.
 Priority is given to entrepreneurs who lost their businesses as a result of Hurricane María.